 Shaoyi Jiang joined the Meinig School as Robert S. Langer ’70 Family and Friends Professor in June 2020.
 Prior to Cornell he was the Boeing-Roundhill Professor of Engineering in the Department of Chemical Engineering and an adjunct professor of Bioengineering at the University of Washington, Seattle.

-Jiang’s research at Cornell aims to (a) integrate immunology into existing biomaterials research programs to develop immune-modulating biomaterials assisted by a fundamental understanding at the molecular and cellular levels and artificial intelligence-directed materials discovery; (b) translate zwitterionic material, surface coating and nanoparticle technologies into medical practice in nanomedicine, tissue engineering, cell therapeutics, medical devices and cancer immune therapeutics.
-His group will have close collaborations with researchers at Weill Cornell Medical College, Memorial Sloan Kettering, Hospital for Special Surgery, Cornell College of Veterinary Medicine, and Cornell Center for Immunology.
+At Cornell, his group aims to (a) integrate immunology into existing biomaterials research programs to develop immune-modulating biomaterials, assisted by a fundamental understanding at the molecular and cellular levels and artificial intelligence-directed materials discovery; (b) translate his biomaterials technologies into medical and engineering practice in nanomedicine/drug delivery/ cancer immune therapeutics, regenerative medicine/tissue engineering/stem cells, medical devices and marine coatings.
+His group has close collaborations with researchers at Weill Cornell Medicine, Memorial Sloan Kettering, Cornell College of Veterinary Medicine, Cornell Center for Immunology and several academic departments at Cornell.

 Jiang's lab currently has multiple postdoctoral positions available.